 Visit our knowledge base to learn more or get in touch with support.

 The Emitter is the place where particles are born and given their initial velocity and direction.
-It's a big, but very fun group of controls.
-You can set important characteristics such as Emitter shape, style and position.
+These parameters control characteristics such as the emitter's shape, style, and position.

 Controls how many particles are born each second.
 Low values means sparse particles and are normally fast to render.
 High values make lots of particles and can be slow to render.
 This value can be keyframed so the particle emission varies over time.
 Its value can also be modified by the Particles/sec Modifier when the Light(s) Emitter Type is active.